Whether you should stay friends with your ex or not depends on your previous relationship with them and your future plans.

-Or, if you’re the one who got dumped, then you should get closure first and then ponder your decision.
+Or, if you’re the one who got dumped, then you should get a closure first and then ponder your decision.

-Fourth, ask for forgiveness and forgiveness.
+Fourth, ask for forgiveness and forgive too.

 This part is quite important because you cannot replace feelings of love with friends while being in bad blood.